marques-j-robinson/Njord/README.md

 The following are useful testing commands:
 - `python -m unittest discover -s Events/2020 -p "*_test.py"` Test all of 2020
 - `python -m unittest discover -s Events/2020 -p "*01_test.py"` Test only day 01 of 2020

-## TODO
-- Write a script to automate solution/test files from the templates